code-kata-shop/backpack-exercise/README.md

 ## Guidelines

-You may refactor the stubbed out code in `main` as you like, but you may not change the code in tests.py to match them.
+You may refactor the stubbed out code in `main` as you like, but you may not change the code in test files to match them.
 Treat it as an API contract that you must keep.

 There are a set of tests for each language.
 Implement all these features, and they'll pass.